viamandi/msg_loopback/README.md

 Flow
 	- At each 3seconds, message is publish with payload
-	- subscriber is receiving the data and
+	- subscriber is receiving the data and store it to db
+	- also read last data from db and checked against received data payload